Future arrangements

 Present continuous vs be going to

-We can normally use both present continuous and going to to talk about future plans, but the present continuous emphasises the fact that we have already decided a place and/or time, whereas be going to emphasises our intention to do something.
+We can normally use both the present continuous and be going to to talk about future plans, but the present continuous emphasises that we have already decided on a place and/or time, whereas be going to emphasises our intention to do something, without necessarily implying that all the arrangements have been made.

 - I’m going to have a drink after work. (=it’s my intention)